jorgemoralespou/blog.OLD/content/posts/2017-07-19-deploy-helm-charts-on-minishift.md

 I will also expect that you're using the latest minishift version available today (1.3.0) or a newer one, if there is one already available as you read this.

-Presumming that you read this blog as soon as it is published, and that you don't have a minishift instance already up and running, this is the process you would follow to be able to continue with the blog.
+Presuming that you read this blog as soon as it is published, and that you don't have a minishift instance already up and running, this is the process you would follow to be able to continue with the blog.

 First, I will install the default addons that come shipped with minishift, and then I will enable an addon that will create an **admin** user, so I can easily log into the minishift OpenShift web UI as admin of the platform.